Artful Dodger (duo)

 Artful Dodger were a UK garage duo initially featuring songwriters and producers Mark Hill and Pete Devereux.
-They achieved success in the 1990s and early 2000s, releasing seven consecutive singles all of which charted in the United Kingdom top 20.
+They achieved success in the 1990s and early 2000s, releasing seven consecutive UK top-20 singles.
 What began as a handle for the release of underground bootleg recordings became a musical project creating original material for mainstream release and culminated in the release of It's All About the Stragglers, after the duo went on to work with an array of up-and-coming vocalists.
-In 2001, Hill and Devereux parted ways due to creative differences and the trademark, name and usage rights of 'Artful Dodger' were purchased by Blessed Records.
+In 2001, Hill and Devereux parted ways due to creative differences and the trademark, name and usage rights of Artful Dodger were purchased by Blessed Records.
 Having reunited in 2017, Hill and Devereux found themselves unable to release new music or perform under their own name.

 Hill and Devereux won numerous accolades, including the 2000 UK Producers of the Year and Ivor Novello recognition for their songwriting.